 Digging Deep Into Local News, A Small Newspaper In Rural Oregon Is Thriving

 The Malheur Enterprise was founded in 1909, and, like many other newspapers, was languishing.
-But in the last few years, its circulation has surged and its won several national awards.
+But in the past few years, its circulation has surged and it has won several national awards.
 Perhaps surprisingly, the weekly paper's turnaround and increased popularity happened in a part of the state that strongly supports President Trump, who continues to lash out at the media.

 The newspaper's recent success has meant an increased workload for the woman who delivers the papers.
 Wednesdays are delivery day for the Enterprise, which means 74-year-old Sheila Schroder is on the job.

-Note: A previous caption in this story incorrectly gave Sheila Schroder's age as 72.
-She is 74.
-Additionally, Carol Skerjanec's last name was misspelled as Skerjanic.